American XL Bullies amnesty to come before ban as breed ‘linked to half of attacks’

 While many have joined the growing chorus of calls for a ban, owners of Bully-type dogs have reacted with panic that their pets could be seized and killed.

-Seeking to assuage these fears, chief veterinary officer Professor Christine Middlemiss has said there will not be a cull of the dogs.
+Seeking to assuage these fears, chief veterinary officer Professor Christine Middlemiss said there will not be a cull of the dogs.

 “There will be an amnesty,” Prof Middlemiss told BBC Radio 4’s Today programme.
 So people that already have these dogs – and some of them will be well socialised, well managed, well trained – you will need to register and take certain actions.